 You’ll also need to contribute 12% of an employee’s salary to a pension program.
 On top of that, Colombia uses a progressive income tax system expressed in Tax Value Units (UVT).
 Employees with a taxable income over 4,100 UVT will hit the maximum tax rate of 33%.

-Colombia Payroll Options
+Colombia Payroll Options for Colombia

 Four main options are available to set up Colombia payroll.
 Not every Colombia payroll option is right for your subsidiary, so it’s essential to weigh the pros and cons of each: